What You Need to Know About Hardening Off Plants

 Cause let’s face it, it’s not the same growing indoors sheltered under lights versus outside in the garden where wind, fluctuating temperatures, and sunlight are a factor.

-When plants are hardened off properly, they will ultimately be able to handle unexpected dips in spring temperatures.
+When seedlings are hardened off properly, they will ultimately be able to handle unexpected dips in spring temperatures.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)